UNDERSTANDING AUTHORITARIANISM

 WHEN – The conference will take place from Wednesday 29 May 2024 to Friday 31 May 2024.

 PRESENTING A PAPER – All paper proposals will be reviewed and organized into the most suitable section.
-Scholars can propose one or two sections, but the final choice will go the organizers.
+Scholars can propose one or two sections they would like to join, but the final choice will go the organizers.
 If your paper is not selected, it is still possible to participate without presenting.
 We do not plan a post-conference publication.
 We will not upload papers in a paper-room, but selected paper presenters will be put in email contact with their panel reviewers, so they can pass on their draft papers beforehand for feedback, if they choose to.

 FEES – This conference is fully co-funded by the Erasmus+ program of the European Union, and for this region we are glad to announce that we can wave off any conference fees.
 However, an administrative fee of 50 EUR will be required in order to attend this event.

-VISA & INVITATIONS – Once participants are selected, the University of Ostrava can – upon request- provide letters of invitations and visa requests to embassies.
+VISA & INVITATIONS – Once participants are selected, the University of Ostrava can – upon request- provide letters of invitations and visa invitation letter for embassies.
 Certificates of attendance will be provided on the last day of the conference.

 GRANTS – Regrettably, we cannot offer travel grants or other discounts.